 Before doing intervals outside, evaluate whether or not you have a place to safely and effectively do that workout.
-This is a place where you can dig deep without having to worry about traffic or obstacles.
-Some workouts will require that you turn around to repeat sets too.
-Somewhere with infrequent traffic and safe places to cross the road is important too.
-A long sustained climb or a long flat road are great options.
+This is somewhere you can dig deep without worrying about traffic or obstacles.
+Some workouts will require that you turn around to repeat sets, making infrequent traffic and safe road crossing’s important too.
+If available, a long sustained climb or a long flat road are great options.

-All of this really depends on where you live and what trails and roads you have access too.
+All of this can depend on where you live and what trails and roads you have access to.
 If you’d like to match your workout to the terrain of your intervals you can read more here.

 Build a Custom Display